tribeshq/tribes/README.md

    make deploy-safe-erc1155-mint
    ```

-   > **Note**: The `deploy-tokens` command will prompt you interactively to enter the token name, token symbol and initial owner for both the Collateral and Stablecoin tokens.
+   > **Note**: The `deploy-erc20` command will prompt you interactively to enter the token name, token symbol and initial owner for both the Collateral and Stablecoin tokens.
 Make sure to have the correct addresses ready.
    > **Note**: The `deploy-badge-factory` command deploys the ERC1155 Badge factory contract that will be used to create and manage badge tokens for the platform.

 3. Simulate deployment (without broadcasting):